kyle-foral/c0323-code-solutions/react-context/react-context-quiz-notes.md

 - What is the purpose of React "context"? allows us to pass data through our component trees, giving our components the ability to communicate and share data at different levels
 - What values can be stored in context?
-  Theme data or User data
+  Anything
-- How do you create context and make it available to the components? use the React createContext function
+- How do you create context and make it available to the components? use the React createContext function, wrap them in context.provider
-- How do you access the context values? hrough props with the help of useContext method
+- How do you access the context values? hrough props with the help of useContext method, import
-- When would you use context? (in addition to the best answer: "rarely") When you need context that should adapt to it's surroudings
+- When would you use context? (in addition to the best answer: "rarely") When you need context that should adapt to it's surroudings.
+And needing to pass a prop to be deeply nested.

 ## Notes